 The framework addresses how learning systems are organized, experienced, and maintained, with particular attention to autonomy, responsibility, and decision-making capacity within educational settings.

-Rather than proposing a fixed curriculum or pedagogical method, School Quality Life operates as a structural model that can be adapted to different regulatory, cultural, and economic environments.
+Rather than proposing a fixed curriculum or pedagogical method, School Quality Life functions as a structural model adaptable to diverse regulatory, cultural, and economic environments.

 Design of environments that reduce dependency and fear while increasing engagement and self-direction.